Arquivotheca/PDOS/readme.txt

-to get hold of a program called "rawrite" from the internet and then follow the instructions to get pdos16.dsk onto a 1.44 MB floppy disk.  pdos32.dsk will give you the 32-bit version, but it is a lot less useful unless you're planning on rewriting
+to get hold of a program called "rawrite" from the internet and then follow the instructions to get pdos16.dsk onto a 1.44 MB floppy disk.  pdos32.dsk will give you the 32-bit version.
-(or maybe recompiling) your software.

 To install on hard disk, you need MSDOS (I tested with version 5.0) to format a FAT-16 partition,